Shadow Cones: A Generalized Framework for Partial Order Embeddings: Shadow Cones

+We discuss some key properties of shadow cones in this section. \begin{theorem} The shadow cone partial orders are transitive, i.e., if $\vec{u}\preceq\vec{v}$ and $\vec{v}\preceq\vec{w}$, then $\vec{u}\preceq\vec{w}$. \end{theorem} This theorem follows immediately from the fact that the shadow cone relation is induced by the subset relation on shadows; a rigorous proof of this theorem is provided in Appendix~\ref{apsec:proof}.
+The shadow cone framework is thus well-suited framework to represent partial orders.
+In fact, shadow cones generalize entailment cones to a broad class of formulations, and the existing entailment cones in \cite{ganea2018hyperbolic} is a special case of shadow cones, specifically, Formulation 3.

+\begin{theorem} Entailment cones \citep{ganea2018hyperbolic} are equivalent to Formulation 3, penumbral cones with a hyperbolic-ball-shaped light source at the origin. \end{theorem} We prove this equivalence in Appendix~\ref{apsec:equivalence}.
+As discussed in Section~\ref{sec:preliminaries}, the $\epsilon$-hole problem of \citet{ganea2018hyperbolic}'s entailment cones is a serious limitation of the model.
+Here, we give an intuitive explanation of this $\epsilon$-hole problem around the origin in the shadow cones framework.

-There are several key differences between umbral and penumbral cones that make them suitable for different purposes, namely, penumbral cones are geodesically-convex, while umbrals cones are not; the half aperture of umbral cones are fixed for any $\vec{u}\in\mathbb{H}$, while that of penumbral cones become smaller as $\vec{u}$ approaches the $0$-hyperplane.
-We note that the hyperbolic radius $r$ and the level $h$ in penumbral cones can be trainable parameters or even a function $r(\vec{u})$ and $h(\vec{u})$ in the space, where in our experiments, we treat them as constant hyper-parameters.
+\begin{remark}[Hole around the light source] The shadow is not defined when the light source $\mathcal{S}$ intersects with the point $\vec{u}$ (and its associated ball for umbral cones).
+We therefore require $d_\mathbb{H}(\vec{u}, \mathcal{S})>r$, which results in a hole of hyperbolic radius $r$ centered at $\mathcal{S}$. \end{remark} Umbral and penumbral cones also differ in many aspects that make them suitable for different purposes.
+For example, \begin{theorem} Penumbral cones are geodesically-convex, while umbral cones are not due to the hypercycle boundary (Appendix \ref{intuitive exp of convexity} and \ref{proof of convexity}). \end{theorem} The half aperture of umbral cones are fixed for $\forall\vec{u}\in\mathbb{H}$, while that of penumbral cones become smaller as $\vec{u}$ approaches the $0$-hyperplane.
+We note that the hyperbolic radius $r$ and the level $h$ in penumbral cones can be trainable parameters or even a function $r(\vec{u})$ and $h(\vec{u})$ in the space.
+However, in our main experiments, we treat them as constants.
+A summary of these properties can be found in Table~\ref{tab:cone-summary}.

+Apart from umbral and penumbral shadows, there are also antumbral shadows, which are formed when both the light source $\mathcal{S}$ and objects have volumes.
+The cones induced by antumbral shadows are mathematically equivalent to those induced by penumbral shadows, which we discuss in Appendix~\ref{apsec:antumbral}.